randomparity/iperfcon/README.md

 <img alt="Rook" src="media/iperf-logo.png" width="20%" height="20%">

 # iperfcon
-iperfcon is for Openshift/Kubernetes bandwidth testing the SDN network. the iperf-client is working with the iperf-server container and outputs the iperf3 results summery after we run a GET command  to the iperf-client route with the right values.
+iperfcon is for OpenShift/Kubernetes bandwidth testing the SDN network. the iperf-client is working with the iperf-server container and outputs the iperf3 results summary after we run a GET command to the iperf-client route with the right values.

-we can use it for several used cases:
+We can use it with different use cases:

 - network bandwidth within the worker
 - network bandwidth between 2 workers
-- network bandwidth between a Worker and and external Server
+- network bandwidth between a Worker and external Server

 ## Deploying iperfcon
-there are 3 ways to deploy the iperfcon containers
+There are 3 ways to deploy the iperfcon containers

 - Manually
 - Ansible